Do Payday Loans Show on Your Credit Report? What You Need To Know

 A payday loan could raise your credit score on the off-chance that the payday lender reports positive loan activity to the major credit reporting agencies.
 However, most payday lenders don’t.
 As a result, payday loans rarely help you rebuild or build credit.

-Do online payday loans show up differently than storefront loans?
+Do online payday loans show up differently from storefront loans?

 Online payday loans and storefront loans typically follow the same standard operating procedures.
 In this case, they rarely report loan activity to the major credit bureaus, and so these loans are unlikely to directly show up on your credit report.